samacqua/LARC/README.md

 `python3 -m http.server`

 and typing `localhost:8000/explore/` into chrome.

+Similarly, to explore the collection interface and view the instructions that study participants saw, navigate to `localhost:8000/collection/` after setting up a local server.

 The original ARC data can be found here [The Abstraction and Reasoning Corpus](https://github.com/fchollet/ARC)